 “The further we penetrated into this Whitechapel, the more our hearts sank.
 Was this London?
 Never in Russia, never later in the worst slums of New York, were we to see such poverty as in the London of the 1880s.”
 Yiddish theatre actor Jacob Adler, writing of the period 1883-1884

-If you can't make one of the regularly scheduled, just-turn-up, public Unknown East End walks do think about booking one as a private tour.
+If you can’t make one of the regularly scheduled, just-turn-up, public Unknown East End walks do think about booking one as a private tour.
 If you go private you can have the Unknown East End Walk – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor it to your requirements.
-And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) "fit" is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at firstname.lastname@example.org and we'll set it up and make it happen for you.
-A private London Walk – they're good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
+We’ll tailor it to your requirements.
+Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

-A private London Walk makes a very special gift – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
-Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
+A private London Walk makes a marvellous (and unusual) gift – be it a birthday or anniversary or Christmas present or whatever.
+Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.